 Insurance Department – Any questions you could have about any insurance provider in Connecticut can be found here.
 Whether you’re just looking for general information or you’re looking to verify a license, the resources are available here.
-You can conduct searches for almost any type of insurance, and can even file a complaint on the site if necessary.
+You can conduct searches for almost any type of insurance, and can even report an issue on the site if necessary.

 Public Utilities – Find more information about the utilities you are using in Connecticut.
 You can find energy efficiency information on how to make your bills lower.
-You can file a complaint over a utilities provider.
+You can report issues with a utilities provider.
 You can also discover your rights and responsibilities as a utilities consumer.
 You can reach the department at 1-800-382-4586.

 Small Claims Court – If you are looking to pursue a small claims court case, this site should prove helpful to you.
 You can view cost limits, as well as legal proceedings involved in the case.
 You can also find out different provisions that Connecticut allows for its legal system.

 Department of Education – If you are in search of any educational resources, the Department of Education probably has the answers.
 You can read about various programs and organizations, or learn about upcoming educational events put on by the department.
 There are special resources specifically for teachers, parents, and students.